peternewman22/Budget-Tracker-V4/README.md

 # Budget-Tracker-V4
-* The very first major project I started working on when I first started learning to code.
+* The very first "major" project I started working on when I first started learning to code.
 * It's an experiment using dictionaries, json files, user input and pandas.

 How it works: